aurule/roll-it/README.md

 * New World of Darkness d10s with `/nwod`
 * World of Darkness 20th Anniversary with `/wod20`

-Roll some fun things, too!
-* Flip a coin with `/coin`
-* Seek advice from the Magic 8 Ball with `/eightball`

-And of course, you can roll whatever dice you want:
+And of course, you can roll whatever standard dice you want:
 * Roll some d20s with `/d20`
 * Roll percentiles with `/d100`
 * Roll other dice with `/roll`
 * Do some dice math with `/roll-formula`

-Most commands include some really helpful features:
+Most commands include some really helpful options:
 * The `rolls` option to re-roll the same pool multiple times (great for hoards of baddies!)
 * The `secret` option to keep the results to yourself
 * A handy `until` option so you can easily see how many checks it takes to reach a goal

+### Teamwork!

 And a few commands like `/nwod` and `/wod20` have a special `teamwork` mode to let multiple people easily contribute to a shared roll.
+You can request specific helpers, and see who's added dice before you roll!

+### Tables!

+GMs can add random tables and roll on them to generate magic items, random encounters, and anything else!
+Check out `/help command:table` and `/help command:table add` to get started.

+### Fun!

+There are a few commands thrown in just for fun, too:
+* Flip a coin with `/coin`
+* Seek advice from the Magic 8 Ball with `/eightball`

+## Getting Help

-Finally, Roll It has a built-in help system through the command `/help`.
+Roll It has a built-in help system through the command `/help`.
 Tell it a `command` to learn more about how a specific command works, or give it a `topic` to learn more about Roll It.

-## Getting Help

 If the `/help` command doesn't answer your question, you can open a ticket on the [Roll It Github](https://github.com/aurule/roll-it).
 You'll have to be patient with responses, though!